Carlos Alcaraz and Novak Djokovic will meet in the Wimbledon men's final again

 “I was playing well,” Medvedev said, “and just it was not enough.”

 Nearly every time Alcaraz emitted one of his “Uh-eh!” two-syllable grunts while unleashing a booming forehand, spectators audibly gasped, regardless of whether the point continued.
-Often enough, it didn’t: Of the match’s 28 forehand winners, 24 were produced by Alcaraz’s racket.
+Often enough, it didn’t: Alcaraz had 24 forehand winners, 20 more than Medvedev.

-As dangerous Alcaraz can be at his aggressive best, his defense is something to marvel at, too.

-At times, it feels as though an exchange is never over until he decides it is.
-And if it appears that way from the comfort of the stands, just imagine how frustrating that must be for foes.
-On one point, Alcaraz left a skid mark several feet long in the grass when he sprinted, then slid, to reach an apparently unreachable ball.
-He sent up a lob that drew an errant Medvedev overhead.

 In addition to the Wimbledon men's final, Sunday's sports schedule features the final of the men's soccer European Championship in Germany, where Spain will meet England.